gurliv21/Climate/README.md

 ### Live Demo

-Check out the live version of this project here: [Eclipse AI Live](https://notes-ai-nine.vercel.app)
+Check out the live version of this project here: [NotesAi AI Live](https://notes-ai-nine.vercel.app)
 ## Features

 - **Interactive Canvas**: Users can draw mathematical expressions directly on a canvas.